Skip to main content

 \end{equation}

-Whatever the mechanism of the CO2 drawdown, it led to decreasing temperatures in the EOT transition.
-Increased alkalinity of the ocean would also consume H3O+, increasing ocean pH.
+Whatever the mechanism of CO2 drawdown, it led to lower temperatures during the EOT transition.
+The ocean's increased alkalinity also consumed H3O+, increasing ocean pH.

 Figure \(\PageIndex{13}\) summarizes planetary temperatures across geological time.